putthisinthecode/drupal-module-emigrate/README.md

 drush emigrate:init
 ```

-It will create a emigrate directory with a TOML configuration file inside it.
+It will create an "emigrate" directory with a TOML configuration file inside it.
 You can then type

 ```shell
 drush emigrate:export